Search

 Adoption Social Workers should:

 It is also important to consider that within a sibling group, children can be affected differently.
 If one child suspected of having FASD, they all should be assessed or noted for follow up.
+If one child has FASD then there is a stronger possibility that others will have it too.
+The impact of multiple siblings in a family having FASD should be considered when matching.

 Consider whether there is a history of prenatal alcohol exposure (PAE)

 • No, Mum didn’t drink….’
 Bear in mind that the majority of women in the UK drink alcohol and there is no known safe level in pregnancy.
-Around half of pregnancies are unplanned.
+More than 40% drink some alcohol when pregnant.

 • How is the young person developing?